 When groups are deliberate about applying multiple perspectives and addressing mutual needs they get better at getting better.

-How are we working together and what are the outcomes?
 What's working?
 What's not?
 So what?
 What now?

 Experts are able to teach others.
 Thought leaders are redefining and expanding their respective areas of competence.